dgroomes/mongodb-playground/README.md

     the next level up in the averaging operation pyramid: avg by state.
 And so on.
 (That's the theory anyway.)
   * DONE make intermediate Mongo collections that group the ZIP areas by city and another collection to group the cities by state.
 This is the deduping strategy (it sounds a bit algorithmically expensive but it's the best I can do.)
+  * DONE Add lastModified field to the raw input documents (the "zips" collection).
+I'm not sure the best way to do this.
+One option is to do it in the JSON before importing it via `mongoimport`.
+Another option is to run an update query right before doing any other queries to update documents where "lastModified" is unset.

 ## Referenced materials